The investment race towards Biden’s infrastructure plan

 Programs like this generate high expectations, but at the same time increase the discussions in Congress, with the opposition questioning the financing of this plan and the implementation mechanisms.
 Putting this package in perspective, the $ 2.3 trillion of the Biden program is equal to all the revenue generated by Apple in the last year and a half.

-Of these 2.3 trillion, more than 1.2 trillion will be directed to infrastructure investments, invested over 8 years, equivalent to about 150,000 million dollars a year, which if we compare it with an economy of 21 trillion dollars However, it is a big boost for total government investment in infrastructure, after several years of low public investment:
+Of these 2.3 trillion, more than 1.2 trillion will be directed to investments in infrastructure, invested over 8 years, equivalent to about 150,000 million dollars a year, which if we compare it with an economy of 21 trillion dollars However, it is a big boost for total government investment in infrastructure, after several years of low public investment:

 As can be seen, lPublic investment peaked in the 1960s, coinciding with the space race where spending on R&D came to represent almost 2% per year of national income.
 This was followed by a slowdown in investment in infrastructure that coincided with the slowdown in government spending on R&D for both military and civilian purposes.

-But looking ahead and with your mind set on sectors that can benefit Based on the information available, investment in bridges and highways, public transport and electric vehicles, clean energy and storage, modernization of the electricity grid, among others, will be favored.
+But looking ahead and with your mind set on sectors that can benefit Based on the information available, investment in bridges and highways, public transport and electric vehicles, clean energy and storage, modernization of the electrical network, among others, will be favored.

 Regarding the electric cars, sector in which we are very optimistic and we have published several notes about it (Rare earths and the revolution of electric cars, storage batteries, among others), the Biden-Infra program proposes an investment of 174,000 million dollars, including a nationwide network of 500,000 chargers by 2030 (considering there are more than 150,000 gas stations in the US)